nathaniel-k-green/nathaniel-k-green.github.io/quotes.md

 Below lie several quotes that resonate with me.
 Whether they display intellect, passion, or humility, I find each of these quotes inspiring.

-`Pure Mathematics is, in its way, the poetry of logical ideas.' - Albert Einstein, a tribute in the New York Times to Emmy Noether after her passing https://www.findingpatterns.info/scrapbook/emmy-noether-einsteins-appreciation.html.
+'Pure Mathematics is, in its way, the poetry of logical ideas.' - Albert Einstein, a tribute in the New York Times to Emmy Noether after her passing https://www.findingpatterns.info/scrapbook/emmy-noether-einsteins-appreciation.html.

 ---